stacks-network/docs/_browser/ids-introduction.md

 5. Enter an email and press **Next**.

-   The system prompts you for an password.
+   The system prompts you for a password.
 This must be the password entered when you first created your identity.
-If you have forgetten this passowrd, Blockstack cannot provide it to you.
+If you have forgotten this password, Blockstack cannot provide it to you.
 Instead, you must switch to using your recovery key rather than your code to restore your identity.